 Encourage your students to reflect on what helps and what doesn’t so they can make their own decisions.

 Click below to download a pdf version of the two infographics above.
-Also, check out the breathing video and linked resource, which are below.

 To Learn More…